Article published on Studying in the UK as an American by Great British Mag Contents team on 4 July 2019.

 4) Brits are very class-conscious

 While America has social classes, the lines between them are a lot blurrier than they are in Britain.
-Brits care a whole lot about where they and everyone else fit into the giant, complicated social class ladder.
+Brits care a whole lot about where they and everyone else fit into the giant, complicated social class ladder, it will be important for you to understand the British class system.
 There are loads of class markers in Britain, from what kind of accent you have to where you do your grocery shopping, and the Brits around you are always trying to work out where you fall on the class system.
 Just roll with it.

 5) The police don’t carry guns